Flawless Physio Logo

 Home Treatment for Achilles Tendinitis can provide short-term pain relief but is beneficial if you don’t have access to a Physical Therapist.

-Icing the tendon for 10-15 minutes until the area is numb can provide pain relief
+Icing the tendon for 10-15 minutes until the area is numb can relieve pain.

-Wearing a heeled boot or trainer take pressure of the Achilles Tendon
+Wearing a heeled boot or trainer takes the pressure off the Achilles Tendon.

-Achilles Tendonitis brace or night splint can help reduce morning pain and stiffness.
+Some patients find an Achilles Tendinopathy brace or night splint can help reduce morning pain and stiffness, but minimal evidence exists recommending its use.

 Other Treatment Options